24 October 2017 by Anna Staford

 When you’re on a business trip, you’re a perfect target for pickpockets as you will almost certainly be carrying money and several devices or gadgets.

 If you’re not cautious, you might even attract pickpockets without knowing it.
-Here are four ways that would attract pickpockets and how to avoid them:
+Here are four ways how to avoid pickpockets on a business trip:

 Keeping your wallet or valuables in your rear pocket when you’re out and about around the city will definitely attract pickpockets.